Explore the road construction and structure construction projects that are on the horizon for Milton.

 Environmental assessments |

-The Town currently has one ongoing Schedule C Municipal Class Environmental Assessment, the Boyne Active Transportation Link.
+The Town currently has one ongoing Schedule B Municipal Class Environmental Assessment, Peru Road, and two ongoing Schedule C Municipal Class Environmental Assessments Main Street Extension and Sixth Line.
 An environmental assessment first step in all of our capital road projects.
 The project schedule (or type) according to the Municipal Class Environmental Assessment (MCEA) process is determined.
 The MCEA has five phases:

 |